MFL: Modern Foreign Languages

 Compelling Learning in MFL

-At Key Stage 4 pupils may opt to study their foreign language for GCSE.
-Through studying a GCSE in a modern foreign language, Pupils further develop their ability and ambition to communicate with native speakers in speech and writing.
-The study of a modern foreign language at GCSE also includes the study of target language countries and cultures, which broadens pupils’ horizons and encourages them to step beyond familiar cultural boundaries and develop new ways of seeing the world. pupils follow the Full Course GCSE (Edexcel for French and Spanish, AQA for Urdu) which comprises 25% speaking exam, 25% writing exam, 25% listening exam and 25% reading exam.
+At Key Stage 4, pupils may opt to study their foreign language for GCSE.
+Through studying a GCSE in a modern foreign language, pupils further develop their ability and ambition to communicate with native speakers in speech and writing.
+The study of a modern foreign language at GCSE also includes the study of target language countries and cultures, which broadens pupils’ horizons and encourages them to step beyond familiar cultural boundaries and develop new ways of seeing the world.
+Pupils follow the Full Course GCSE (Edexcel for French and Spanish, AQA for Urdu) which comprises 25% speaking exam, 25% writing exam, 25% listening exam and 25% reading exam.

 We believe our pupils, regardless of whether or not they choose to study a language at GCSE, should experience the value of learning a foreign language through experiencing life, culture and traditions in a different country.
 This ensures our pupils are confident learners who have an awareness of global and cultural issues and a love of language learning.
 Regular visits to France or Spain are facilitated by the faculty and these trips are open to all pupils in school, not just those who study GCSE.